Alethio36/mediastack/README.md

 2. **Configuration Video:**
    - [Watch this video](https://www.youtube.com/watch?v=kKsHo6r4_rc) for a detailed walkthrough.
+   - This tutoiral also is very brief on how to use PI-hole, there is a lot it can do and if you want the most out of it, check out their documentation or relevant guides on youtube

 3. **DNS Record:**
    - Use your host IP address (where everything is running).